Published: January 01, 2015

-Also, in a companion article, Brian Wessel briefly discusses one testing lab’s extension of their test technology/methodology, which has been used primarily to support military personal protective equipment (PPE) development and certification, to likewise support the design and improvement of protective athletic equipment.
+In a companion article, Brian Wessel briefly discusses one testing lab’s extension of its test technology/ methodology, which has been used primarily to support military personal protective equipment (PPE) development and certification, to likewise support the design and improvement of protective athletic equipment.

-Composites have long been a material of choice for Defense systems, especially aircraft, which require high strength-to-weight ratios.
+Composites have long been another material of choice for Defense systems, especially aircraft, which require high strength-to-weight ratios.
 However, because of the intrinsic composition of composite materials, reparability remains an issue that must be considered for the system’s entire life cycle.
-Because of the intrinsic composition of composite materials, however, reparability remains an issue that must be considered for the system’s entire life cycle.
 In our Reliability, Maintainability, Quality, Supportability, and Interoperability article, Madeline McAuley discusses contemporary methods and considerations for implementing, maintaining, and repairing common composite structures.

 In Joe Zinecker’s Autonomous Systems article, we learn how autonomous ground vehicles are navigating their way onto the battlefield, and we get an update on much of the recent progress that Lockheed Martin has made with unmanned vehicles, as well as a glimpse of some of its future plans.

 Methods for finding the proverbial “needle in the haystack” is the subject of our Military Sensing article, wherein Chris Kennedy et al. describe ongoing efforts by the Georgia Tech Research Institute to improve the nation’s MultiDisciplinary Intelligence (MINT) system and to develop a method for prioritizing massive amounts of intelligence, surveillance, and reconnaissance (ISR) data.